Ready to sign aboard?

-We try to avoid calling them rules at ActionQuest; we prefer to refer to them as “agreements” because this is a common code of conduct that we all live by.
+We try to avoid calling them rules at ActionQuest; we prefer to refer to them as “agreements” because this is a common code of conduct by which we all live.

 All students are required to review and sign our Code of Conduct Agreement before attending any of our outdoor summer camps, which you can access via the link at the bottom of this section.
 Our agreements provide a framework for living in community and are something that we all strive to live up to.
 This is an important part of all ActionQuest summer travel camps.

 Another important thing to note is our electronics and cell phone policy.
 The environment we strive to create relies heavily on each individual remaining focused on the group and the experience.
 Being tied to our modern world of technology and instant communications can, in certain circumstances, be a hindrance to personal and group processes.
 We seek to “live in the moment” and take full advantage of the extraordinary opportunities.
 With this mind, we restrict the use of electronic devices during the program.
 Laptop and/or tablet computers are not allowed, and while we strongly suggest students carry cell phones during travel days, once students arrive on the program all cell phones are collected.
 Yes! even if the phone doubles as a camera, music player and alarm clock!
 That said, there are times designated for phone calls home throughout the trip (typically every 4 or 5 days), when students can either use their cell or a local landline. iPods or other music playing devices are allowed but may be restricted should staff feel it is in the best interest of the program.

 Jump to our online application using the link in the menu bar and get the process started – it shouldn’t take long to complete as we request fairly standard information about you.
 If you are under the age of eighteen you’ll need a parent or legal guardian to agree to our Terms and Agreements before submitting the application.
 We suggest that you download and review these agreements before getting stuck into the form.